Safe-Streets-Halton/safe-streets-halton.github.io/_volunteer-postings/director-of-communications.markdown

 * Must be an active member of Safe Streets Halton.

+* Be elected as a member of the Board of Directors

 **Time Commitment:**

 * 1–2 hours per week for general responsibilities.